Tavistock Comprehensive School Badge

 Revisited and Reunion

 I went back to Tavistock in 1998 and sat down one Saturday evening in the square in front of the Town Hall, across from the church.
-It seemed like there was more traffic than before but otherwise everything appeared to be the same, but then I took a second look.
-Firstly, the traffic seemed to be driving through Tavistock.
-Secondly, our favourite watering hole,the Bedford bar, was now a conference room and the Bedford, itself, still had that sedate provincial, quiet looked about it.
-And then it occurred to me that the preferred watering hole of Tavistock Comprehensive's 6th form had certainly been transferred elsewhere, after all, Tavistock didn't lack pubs.
-But the fact was I wasn't back in Tavistock to go in search of bygone times but simply to recall, the space of a holiday, that period 1974/1976 before moving on.
+There was more traffic than I remembered, but otherwise everything appeared to be the same, but then I took a second look.
+Firstly, the traffic seemed to be driving through Tavistock, not stopping.
+Secondly, my favourite watering hole from before, the Bedford bar, was now a conference room, but the Bedford itself still had that same sedate, provincial, staid look about it.
+And then it occurred to me that the preferred watering hole of Tavistock Comprehensive's 6th form had certainly been transferred elsewhere; after all, Tavistock didn't lack pubs.
+But the fact was I wasn't back in Tavistock to go in search of bygone times but simply to recall, in the space of a holiday, that period of 1974/1976 before moving on.

-In retrospect, the increase in traffic I'd noticed was life telling me that things had moved on, that times had changed and that Tavistock Comprehensive's 6th form's favourite watering hole had simply moved somewhere else, for example, twenty miles down the road, in Plymouth.
+In retrospect, the increase in traffic I'd noticed was life's way of telling me that things had moved on, that times had changed and that Tavistock Comprehensive's 6th form's centre of gravity had very probably moved somewhere else, for example, twenty miles down the road, to Plymouth..

 *NB.
-I have exchanged messages with one or two of them who remembered me and learned that there are/were periodically old school class reunions that seem to come off quite well but as I'm living abroad I'm out of touch or simply happy with my life and don't see the need to reminisce, yet, about times gone by.
+I had, since then, exchanged messages with one or two of them who remembered me and learnt that there are/were periodically old school class reunions that seem to come off quite well, but as I'm living abroad, I'm out of touch or simply happy with my life and don't see the need to reminisce yet about times gone by.

 ©N.Richards 02/2003, revised 12/2016